myerspat/pyMAISE/docs/source/examples/index.rst

 Example Jupyter Notebooks
 ==========================

 Welcome to the pyMAISE example Jupyter Notebooks!
 These notebooks include the machine learning benchmarks for reactor control, reactor physics, fuel performance, and heat conduction data sets.
+Follow the :doc:`mit_reactor` notebook for an introductory tutorial with pyMAISE.
+The other notebooks focus on the models and methods used as opposed to the application of pyMAISE.

 .. toctree::
    :maxdepth: 1